 Downtime or unit off-line is that time between the end of shutdown and the beginning of startup.

 Facility: Allowable Operations

-Except for the unit specific limitations in Conditions A108.B and A108.C below, this facility is authorized for continuous operation.
+Except for the unit specific limitations in Condition A108.B below, this facility is authorized for continuous operation.
 Monitoring, recordkeeping, and reporting are not required to demonstrate compliance with continuous hours of operation.

-Hours of Operation For Units HOBB-1/DB-1 and HOBB-2/DB-2